matkraj/read_mib/README.md

-# mib
-Read MIB files to numpy
+# Read MIB files to numpy

 Python library to read Merlin MIB files to numpy memmap with predifined geometry.